VR/AR Application and Game Development Services

 device.SendHapticImpulse(0, amplitude: 0.5f, duration: 0.1f);

-For complex patterns (tactile "texture" when touching a surface, ramping vibration when drawing a bowstring), use Meta Haptics Studio — lets you design haptic clips visually.
+For complex patterns (tactile 'texture' of a surface when touched, increasing vibration when drawing a bowstring) we use Meta Haptics Studio — allows designing haptic clips visually.
+This can reduce time spent on manual haptic tuning by about 30%.